MartaSirsnina/Portfolio/README.md

     plt.xlim(-5, 5)
     plt.ylim(0, 10)

-    # Draw the plot and pause for a short time
+    # Draws the plot and pauses for a short time
     plt.draw()
     plt.pause(1e-3)
 ```